populationgenomics/talos/design_docs/Helpers.md

 sequence data files processing is instead done in the context of the Sample IDs (SID).

-To complicate things, there is no guarantee of a 1:1 relationship between participants and samples (e.g. replacement samples, but also Genome and Exome library preparations would be considered separate samples).
+To complicate things, there is no guarantee of a 1:1 relationship between participants and samples (e.g. replacement samples, but also Genome and Exome library preparations would be considered separate sequences derived from the same physical sample).
 To overcome any potential ambiguity, this process uses the following steps:

 - obtain the Pedigree data with external identifiers
 - obtain the mapping of PID:SID, allowing for multiple SID/PID
-- dump a dictionary to file, allowing lookup of all SID -> PID (guaranteed 1:1)
+- dump a dictionary to file, allowing lookup of all SID -> PID
 - for each PID, collect all possible SID as a list
 - when writing the translated pedigree:
   - use itertools.product to generate intra-family combinations of the proband, father, & mother e.g.
-  - 1 sample per participant == 1^3 =  row
+  - 1 sample per participant == 1^3 = 1 row
   - 2 samples per participant == 2^3 = 8 rows for all possible combinations

 This pedigree will encompass all possible sample collections, and with a high level of sample replacement